pydicom/pynetdicom/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the AE is acting as an SCU and an association has been established with a
-peer SCP, the following DIMSE-C services are available (provided the peer
+peer SCP, the following DIMSE-C and -N services are available (provided the
-supports the Service Class corresponding to the *dataset* and a corresponding
+peer supports the Service Class corresponding to the *dataset* and a
-Presentation Context has been accepted):
+corresponding Presentation Context has been accepted):

 - C-ECHO: ``Association.send_c_echo()`` used to verify end-to-end
   communications with the peer.